priyanshrastogi/react-user-search/README.md

 The build is minified and the filenames include the hashes.<br>

-Your app is ready to be deployed on GIthub Pages, Netlify etc.
+Your app is ready to be deployed on Github Pages, Netlify etc.

+## Test Data

+User data is stored in `src/services/api.js`.
+It is an array of JS Object.
+You can replace it with your custom data but it should contain the same attributes.